mr-simonski/sb-enhancer/README.md

 The extension takes care of the following things:

 - Automatically ticks the website every 4min to keep you logged in (I hate it to be logged out after 4min)
+- Tracks the history of all your transactions and shows you how much you really did per stock
+- Allows transfer of all currently hold stocks into Finanzen.net
 - Allows you to get notified if an automatic sell happens
 - Fixes this badly designed "Kaufen" button
 - Account number prefill (without the need to store the password in the browser)
 - Keep navigation menu open ("Depot" and "Trading")
-- Allows transfer of all currently hold stocks into Finanzen.net

 Please use the issue function to propose new functionality.